Allegany High School

 As of the 2014–2015 school year, the school had an enrollment of 671 students and 43.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.
 There were 252 students (37.6% of enrollment) eligible for free lunch and 30 (4.5% of students) eligible for reduced-cost lunch.
 Students were 93% white, 5% African-American and 2% Asian.
+Allegany High School's most historic and well-known rivalry is with Fort Hill High School, a long-standing and passionate football rivalry that began in 1936.

 History

 Allegany High School was initially a secondary education school held in the Maryland Avenue Schoolhouse.
 The school had many different locations including the building on Greene Street, which was used as a combined middle/high school until the spring of 1926.